-64-bit Version - Advantages and Limitations
+64-bit version - Advantages and Limitations

 The 64-bit version speeds up work with the program and makes it possible to work with larger pictures.
-On the other hand, some program function does not work in 64 bits and thus are unavailable.
-The 64-bit version of Zoner Photo Studio does not contain:
+On the other hand, some program functions do not work in 64-bit mode and thus are unavailable.
+Even the 64-bit version of the program does not enable work with 64bit 8BF plug-ins.